Workbench-Build/workbook/docs/index.md

 ### TL;DR:

-- Find a problem to solve (the bigger the better).
+- Find a problem to solve.
-- Understand who has that problem, why, how often, and how painful that problem is to them.
-Then figure out if/how they could pay (via acquiring tokens or direct payment for services) to have that problem solved.
-Then, determine the best/easiest way to create a solution for them that they can afford (time/money) and that you can provide.
+- Understand who has that problem, why, how often, and how painful it is for them.
-- Define design goals for the thing you want to build (characteristics you want to hold under all circumstances).
+- Find a solution that's simple, easy, and affordable.
+- Determine if a blockchain and a token system really makes sense.
-- Define roles, methods, states for all the stakeholders who will participate in your token network (end users, providers, developers, community, etc..).
+- If so, define roles, methods, states for all the stakeholders who will participate in your token system (end users, providers, developers, community, etc..).
 - Explore mechanisms that can help you create that system.
-Then compose those mechanisms into a token system.
+Then if there's some you can use or modify compose them into a token system.
 - Draw a picture describing the token system.
 Ideally showing not just the things, but the relationships between the things and how one thing affects another.
 - Write a blog post describing the token system.
 Focus on incentive alignment and checks and balances on power for all parties involved.
 - Create a model simulating how users might interact with the token system.
-Do the design goals hold under varying market conditions (price, supply/demand, etc..)?
-- Share the description, picture, and model with the community for feedback and contributions.
+- Share with the community for feedback and contributions.
 Refine and revisit everything to make it better.

 ---

 ### Brainstorming

-It's better to be finding the solution to a big problem than finding a problem for your big solution.

-This explores the ideation stage.
-Here it's most important to think about the value you want to create for users.
-Who are the users?
-What problems are you going to solve for them?
-The bigger the problem you can solve for the most people, the more value you can create (and capture) with your token.
+The bigger the problem you can solve, for the most people, the more value you can create (and capture).

-Ideally you want to be solving a problem that is:
+Ideally you want a problem that is:

 - Popular (lots of people have it)
 - Growing (more and more people have it)
-- Frequent (those people experience it a lot)
+- Frequent (they experience it a lot)
-- Expensive (it's hard for people to solve for themselves)
+- Expensive (it's hard to solve)
 - Mandatory (it must be solved)

-From there, you should be able to explain [why](https://simonsinek.com/product/start-with-why/) you're solving this problem in a way that's simple and intuitive.
-It should be something so simple you can explain it in a single sentence and people get it.
-It should be a [meme](https://en.wikipedia.org/wiki/Meme).
-People should understand what and why.
-It's your job to abstract away all the complexity of the how so that the solution "just works."

-Once you've identified a problem to solve, and people who have that problem, you have to then go solve it for them.
-This is hard.
-While choosing the right thing to work on is often what will determine your success or failure, after that it's all about execution.
-In blockchain land this means you need to create a token system to align incentives for the community to create, use, and maintain an application/protocol correctly this can be positive-sum.
-It's very important that you understand this.
-Token networks are socio-economic systems.
-Incentives + humans = value creation.
-Your token system needs to reward people for doing things that create value for token holders.
-Then people will want to earn, buy, and hold/use your token.
-Supply and demand.

-Previously this was very hard to do without trusted intermediaries.
-Physical scarcity was easy, but digital scarcity was impossible.
-With blockchains we can create digital scarcity.
-Tokens are a way to create scarcity to capture and share value.

-This is great, but besides global access why would a token be better than stocks, commodities, and/or application credits?
-What makes blockchain tokens more interesting is that the token contracts themselves create credible commitments.
-Trust is transferred from people to code.
-You know what the contract will do, if/how it can be changed, and the process to create those changes.
-This reduces the risk for people to use these [contracts/protocols vs more centralized services that might change the terms of their API at any time](https://cdixon.org/2018/02/18/why-decentralization-matters).
-This way parties that don't trust each other can still coordinate and transact via the blockchain.

-This is two layers deep in the problem n They need to solve a problem for end users, while also building a company to solve that problem at scale.
-While there's library of knowledge freely available on how to create, fund, and grow startups - best practices for token projects are TBD.
-Token projects are mix of entrepreneurship, politics, economics, software development, systems design, and more.
-Depending on your goals and system architecture your token project will probably sit on the spectrum between an API, corporation, and government.

-In addition to exploring the technical specifications of tokens/mechanisms/systems it would be good to first identify the high level things such as the core value prop of the token (access, discounts, unique items/experiences, governance, etc..), how to acquire tokens (buy and/or earn), and how to extend and grow the value of tokens over time (network effects).
-There should be a quickstart guide so that if someone just wants to create a token or add a feature to do a thing they can do so easily.
+What problem do you want to solve?

+What will the world look like after you solve it?

+Who will benefit and why should they care?

+You should be able to explain the problem you're solving, [why](https://simonsinek.com/product/start-with-why/) it's important, and how the world will be better once you've solved it.
+Everyone should get it.
+It should be so obvious they ask why they didn't think of it first.
+Ideally it can become a [meme](https://en.wikipedia.org/wiki/Meme).
+If people don't get it, work to make it simpler or find a better problem to solve.

+The solution to most problems is not a blockchain.
+If, however, you need to coordinate multiple stakeholders to share a digital commons then a blockchain might make sense.
+You could create a game where rules are enforced, computed, and verified via a public blockchain.
+We'll call this a token system.
+If you design the token game correctly people will do the things that give them rewards and avoid the things that create punishments.

+Incentives need to be aligned for individuals, but also the system as a whole.
+Ideally power is balanced between stakeholders.
+Common stakeholders are developers, service providers, and end users.
+They should all have aligned incentives.
+They should also have the ability to voice their ideas and concerns to influence the system.
+Tokens can give holders the right to use the network, participate in governance, and benefit from increased demand if the network is successful.
+It should be very clear what the rights of token holders are.
+The token should have a clear purpose.

 **Questions to ask:**

 - What problem are you solving?
 - Who has this problem?
 How often?
 - How much do they need this problem to be solved?
 - How will your token contribute to solving this problem?
-Is your token incentivizing people to do work to solve the problem directly, or is it a component of a larger system that's working to solve that problem?
+- Is your token incentivizing people to do work to solve the problem directly, or is it a component of a larger system that's working to solve that problem?
+If so, why?
 - Tokens are scarce digital assets that people can own.
 Is there an opportunity for your token to turn what was preciously an expenditure into an investment?
+Ex: buying computation credits can now go from an expense to an investment in a decentralized computation system.
 - What is the value prop of your token (access, unique items, discounts, governance, etc..)?
 Why would anyone want it?
 - Is there any part of your token system (including the token itself) that could be removed while still achieving your goals?
 - If you substitute a stable coin or ETH with your token will things still work?
 If so, then you probably don't need to create a new token.